-- (1) Where a single residential building or a single commercial building is situated across two or more adjoining parcels, Council will treat those parcels as if they were amalgamated into a single parcel, and will levy accordingly a single-parcel sewerage charge. - (2) Council may elect not to levy sewerage charges against a parcel used for a charitable purpose, or an educational or religious purpose, or another purpose beneficial to the community, which is identified in Council's differential rating category or the land use code, provided by the Department of Resources, for the parcel or which is identified through Council's own enquiries. - (3) Council may elect not to levy sewerage charges against land that is effectively incapable of further development (if vacant). - (4) The owner of a parcel bears the onus of demonstrating to Council it is entitled to the benefit of a qualification or exception in any of paragraphs 1 to 3.
-Such onus will be taken to be limited to that of reasonable effort having regard to the value of the exemption and Councils obligation to other ratepayers.
+- (1) Where a single residential building or a single commercial building is situated across two or more adjoining parcels, Council will treat those parcels as if they were amalgamated into a single parcel and will levy accordingly a single-parcel sewerage charge. - (2) Council may elect not to levy sewerage charges against a parcel used for a charitable purpose, or an educational or religious purpose, or another purpose beneficial to the community, which is identified in Council's differential rating category or the land use code, provided by the Department of Resources, for the parcel or which is identified through Council's own enquiries. - (3) Council may elect not to levy sewerage charges against land that is effectively incapable of further development (if vacant). - (4) The owner of a parcel bears the onus of demonstrating to Council it is entitled to the benefit of a qualification or exception in any of paragraphs 1 to 3.
+Such onus will be taken to be limited to that of reasonable effort having regard to the value of the exemption and Councils obligation to other ratepayers. - (5) Where a property is outside the defined sewerage service map area, connection infrastructure charges will be by individual agreement.